The Most Important Yoga Prop

 Traveling teaches us this, the humbled value of our unique perspective although the Berber woman of North Africa is not much different than the hoodied woman of the District, both holding long to traditions of a world older than ours.

 They live among the contrast of 21st century inventions and ruins of failed cities no different than we live among fresh billboards and boarded up buildings.
 The palm trees of the Mediterranean are like those of the Atlantic.
 There is the golden arches of McDonald’s, like a symbol of manna reaching down from the skies, everywhere.

 So too is the atman, our true self.
 It resides in and is personified by each of us.
 Each of us giving it a slightly different definition.

-Through travel, we learn to bring home these memories of self and it changes how we choose to act in the next moment of our life, wherever we are now.
-We begin to see the small town sensibilities of Martha’s Vineyard in an otherwise irritating busy city’s block, and we may actually speak to a passerby rather than averting our attention to the people in our mobile screens.
+Through travel, we learn to bring home these memories of Self and it changes how we choose to act in the next moment of our life, wherever we are now.
+We begin to see the small town sensibilities of Martha’s Vineyard in an otherwise aggravating busy city’s block, and we may actually speak to a passerby instead of averting our attention to the people in our mobile screens.

 This kind of yoga, of course, may be practiced without a mat — planting the feet in a sandy beach, or our sitz bones in protest meditation on the porous concrete of our hometown.
 However with a mat, your asana is elevated, at least 1/8 of an inch off the ground.

 To deepen this journey through the layers of difference to the oneness of peace, felt in sirsasana as in tadasana, the benefits of a travel yoga mat must then be exponential.